Red Mill Commons

-Red Mill Commons received several design awards and was voted "Best of the Beach" by the citizens of Virginia Beach in 2006.

 In early 2008, Red Mill Walk, an expansion of the complex that is anchored by a Target, opened across Elson Green Ave.
 It also contains an Office Max store, Primo Pizza, Pearle Vision, AT&T, Once Upon a Child and several other businesses.
 "Red Mill Landing" was built soon after and includes Fire Brew restaurant, Linxx Martial Arts Academy, The Skinny Dip Frozen Yogurt Bar and a Sprint store.

 Red Mill Commons contains 775,000 and Red Mill Walk 240000 sqft of retail space.